Baby’s First Cuddle – Skin to Skin

 How is skin to skin done?

-- Continue the birth cry for a short while when first in skin to skin
+- Continue the birth cry for a short while

 - Will start to relax and go to sleep – this will help baby recover from the birth